fifikobayashi/SugarDaddyFlashloan/README.md

 ![](https://github.com/fifikobayashi/SugarDaddyFlashloan/blob/main/SugarDaddyOverview_.PNG)

+> Update: The Aave folks reached out to note that the call to setUserUseReserveAsCollateral() is redundant in V2 as it is called as part of the depositing process where appropriate.
+Code, diagram and readme updated.

 ## Execution Flow
 From a technical perspective, the sequence of events are as follows:
 1. The Sugarbaby and Sugardaddy both deploy their respective contracts